-Finding the best panel or dock for your Linux desktop will greatly improve your productivity and make your work environment far more comfortable.
+Finding the best panel or dock for your Linux desktop will considerably increase your productivity and make your work environment even more comfortable.

 Because the panel is such a highly used desktop component, it is important to find one that fits your needs.
 Your panel might be missing some critical features that could be making your life much easier.
 Thankfully, there is a wide selection of docks and panels available for Linux users to choose from.